Young investors: thoughts on finances, retirement and ways to engage

 Engaging with people through mediums like YouTube also helps increase accessibility, which is an important thing to remember with this group.
 Many of the young people I’ve spoken with find financial advisors inaccessible.
 In fact, Marianna and Hanna both commented that financial professionals are “unaffordable” or “only for rich people.”
 I’ve heard these same sentiments from other young people, and that reputational issue is a key obstacle that financial professionals of today and tomorrow will need to overcome.
 Part of the solution lies in being accessible online.

-While GP interns have yet to graduate from college, it’s interesting to see when young people plan on retiring.
+While the interns have yet to graduate from University or college, it’s interesting to see when young people plan on retiring.
 You can see the breakdown in the chart below, but in looking at the results and speaking with respondents, there are a couple key ideas that emerge.

 At what age do you want to retire?